gromacs/gromacs/docs/nblib/listed-dev.rst

 .. _kernels.hpp:

-Adding ``NewBondType`` to this macro ensures that the NBLIB ``molecule`` class ``addInteraction`` function supports adding the new bond type and includes it in the listed interaction data that the ``topology`` class provides.
+Adding ``NewBondType`` to this macro ensures that the NB-LIB ``molecule`` class ``addInteraction`` function supports adding the new bond type and includes it in the listed interaction data that the ``topology`` class provides.

 Note that, as of C++17, there's no alternative to preprocessor macros for adding the required template instantiations controlled through the macros described here.
-In NBLIB, the design decision we took, was that we did not want to expose a templated interface in a user header and it is for this reason that we explicitly need to instantiate the interface with all the supported listed interaction types defined in this macro.
+In NB-LIB, the design decision we took, was that we did not want to expose a templated interface in a user header and it is for this reason that we explicitly need to instantiate the interface with all the supported listed interaction types defined in this macro.